-This past November marked three years that we’ve been living in Sacramento which at times is still hard to believe, but it’s starting to feel more and more like home.
+This past November marked three years [UPDATE since writing this post: now going on five!!!] that we’ve been living in Sacramento which at times is still hard to believe, but it’s starting to feel more and more like home.
 True, I was slow to accept living here at first and ran off to San Francisco any chance I could but this last year I was singing a different tune… and it’s pretty hard not to admit that this is a great city to raise a family in.
 Low key vibe, down-to-earth community, so much good food (at the heart of farm-to-fork!), and a whole lot of nature around for those outdoorsy adventures.
 We’re equally as close to Tahoe as we are wine country–two of my favorite spots–and again, just a quick drive to the Bay.
 (Can you tell I’m putting the hard sell on for my SF girlfriends who are contemplating a move?)

 I still have a number of places I want to eat at and admittedly I don’t get out of my East Sacramento / Midtown bubble too often, but since I’ve had a number of you ask for my Sacramento recommendations I thought I’d share where I spend most of my time eating, drinking and hanging.
 Plus with the three day weekend coming up and I know so many of you make that drive from the Bay to Tahoe–I thought this might come in handy for any mid-way pit stops.

 Temple – Best coffee in town.
 I even have Blue Bottle fanatics swear Temple is better.
 I frequent both the original S location and the newer K location equally.
 Both can be tricky to find an empty table at but that’s one bonus about being up early with a baby–beating the morning rush.